Getting Everyone and Everything on the Same Page at Gloucester EngineeringCase Study

 3. Enhancing Project Management with “Magic Links”

-When working on revisions and customizations to equipment that may have been built 30 to 40 years ago, managing all the files from previous versions can be a nightmare.
-Adept’s .ALS links give engineers the ability to quickly and easily reference files outside the project file, without the hassle of copying and moving files back and forth.
+When working on revisions and customizations to equipment that may have been built 30 to 40 years ago, managing all the documents from previous versions can be a nightmare.
+Adept’s .ALS links give engineers the ability to quickly and easily reference documents outside the project file, without the hassle of copying and moving documents back and forth.

 Sharing file links instead of the actual document allows GEC engineers to simply click on the link and open up all the prints for the entire project with the confidence that they’re always going to be working from the latest revision back at the central server.